Big City Family Fun

 Alice in Wonderland Statue

-The Alice in Wonderland Statue in Central Park credit: Catherine Parker
+The Alice in Wonderland Statue in Central Park Credit: Catherine Parker

 Alice in Wonderland Statue and Hans Christian Andersen Statue

-Located near Conservatory Water on the east side of the park, kids can actually climb this bronze statue featuring Alice, the Mad Hatter and White Rabbit.
+Located near Conservatory Water on the east side of the park, kids can actually climb this bronze statue featuring Alice, the Mad Hatter and the White Rabbit.
 The Hans Christian Andersen Statue is steps away.

-Located near E 74th St.
+Located near E 74th St. Best for dawn to dusk.

 50 Places to Feed a Kid in New York